RosterElf Logo

 Prioritise based on compliance risk, business impact, and resource requirements.
 Address legal compliance first, then focus on initiatives that support business growth and employee retention.
 Balance quick wins with longer-term projects to maintain momentum throughout the year.

-Key dates include annual wage review implementation (July), superannuation rate increases, policy review deadlines, training certification renewals, and EOFY reporting requirements.
+Key dates include annual wage review implementation (July), Payday Super obligations (from 1 July 2026), policy review deadlines, training certification renewals, and EOFY reporting requirements.
+Note that the superannuation guarantee rate is now fixed at 12% with no further legislated increases.
 Build a compliance calendar that provides advance notice for preparation.

 How often should HR policies be reviewed?